Boca Juniors in international football: Copa Sudamericana

 The Copa Sudamericana is an annual international club football competition organized by CONMEBOL since 2002, replacing the separate competitions Copa Merconorte and Copa Mercosur (that had replaced Copa CONMEBOL) by a single competition, so the Sudamericana is considered a merger of this three defunct tournaments.
 Since its introduction, the competition has been a pure elimination tournament with the number of rounds and teams varying from year to year.
-Boca Juniors was invited to the tournament between the editions 2002 to 2009 and with two titles, in 2004 and 2005, Boca is one of the most successful clubs in the cup's history, with Independiente and Athletico Paranaense, Independiente del Valle and LDU Quito.
-The club is the only one to win two consecutive editions.
+Boca Juniors was invited to the tournament between the editions 2002 to 2009 and with two titles, in 2004 and 2005, Boca is one of the most successful clubs in the cup's history, with Independiente, Lanús, Athletico Paranaense, Independiente del Valle and LDU Quito.